aws-deadline/deadline-cloud-worker-agent/docs/dev/architecture.md

 5. **Per-Session Threads**:
    - Created for each active session
-   - Starts session actions and monitors their execution
+   - Starts and monitors session actions
    - Reports session progress and status to the service
    - Handles session completion, cancellation, or failure scenarios
    - Manages session-specific resources